-\UPDATE 16 June 2020: Consultation period was extended from 17 July 2020 for a further two-week period.
+UPDATE 16 June 2020: Consultation period was extended from 17 July 2020 for a further two-week period.

-on the Proposed Aberdeenshire Local

-Development Plan 2020.
+Please use this form to make comments on the Proposed Aberdeenshire Local Development Plan 2020.
 If you are making comments about more than one topic it would be very helpful if you could fill in a separate response form for each issue you wish to raise.